elunna/hackem/README.md

 	- [ ] Cross skill training: From dyna?
 	- [ ] Shield/armor skills: Dyna?
 (Should not just depend on time - but on usage, similar to weapons)

+	- [ ] Update nightgaunts to the dnh (g) version.
+Add a barbed tail attack

 ## Goal 5: Homemade Ideas/Improvements for Slashem

-	- enhance the existing content from slash'em to make more sense, be more challenging, and use the mechanics in more creative ways.
-	- When it makes sense, we'll follow the conventions that Evil has set down, otherwise we might have to invent new mechanics or abilities.
+Enhance the existing content from slash'em to make more sense, be more challenging, and use the mechanics in more creative ways.
+When it makes sense, we'll follow the conventions that Evil has set down, otherwise we might have to invent new mechanics or abilities.

 	- [ ] Pokedex for Monsters
 	- [ ] Pokedex for Items